 The influence of the squares renovations has spread across the surrounding area, bringing with it the congregation of high-class stores, bright lights and flash advertisements.
 It’s also another great stop for the foodies amongst you, with the orderly lines of snack stalls of all varieties lining each street.

 Noticeable from all around Busan, it stands at 120 meters as a talisman for the city.
 The spectacularly illuminated tower has been designed to model a Pagoda at Bulguksa Temple in Gyeongju.
 The tower also offers an opportunity to mount its peak and observe the expanse of the city and the coast.

-In a city exploring each and every avenue which they can develop their city into an international travel destination, this beach has become the pinnacle in beachfront property in the city.
+In a city exploring each and every avenue through which they can develop their city into an international travel destination, this beach has become the pinnacle in beachfront property in the city.
 Undergoing a major cleaning program, and the addition of countless restaurants and branded stores along the strip has brought this beach into the forefront as the choice spot for many young Koreans.

-Busan has a fair share of beaches (7 in-fact) along its modernising shoreline, providing plenty of beach day opportunities.
-However Gwangalli beach can claim to be one of the best.
+Busan has a fair share of beaches (7 in fact) along its modernising shoreline, providing plenty of beach day opportunities.
+However, Gwangalli beach can claim to be one of the best.
 From here you’re able to get the best possible view of Gwangan Bridge, another of the city’s highlights.

 A Welsh university drop-out on a mission to travel the world for as little money as possible.
 My adventures have taken me through over 30 countries across Europe, Asia and Oceania, and the list keeps on growing!
 From classic backpacking to working and volunteering, I have found all sorts of ways to maintain a life on the road.